hrdkjain/LearningSymmetricShapes/README.md

 - Boost
 - OpenCV

-Deep network code requires:
+Deep network code is based on Tensorflow and is tested on Ubuntu with:
-- python
+- python (3.5.2)
+- tensorflow-gpu (1.14)
+- scikit-image (0.15.0)
+- numpy (1.16.5)
+- natsort
-- Tensorflow (1.12).
+- tqdm

 ## Usage
 ### Part I: Parameterization